ciberkleid/hello-java/README.md

 ```
 The `docker run` command returns the id of the running container, which we are storing in a variable.
 You can also run `docker ps` to see the running containers.

 Send a request to the app.
-It should return a "cool" expression.
+It should return an expression.
 ```
 curl http://localhost:8080; echo
 ```